t-asano/tinyviewplus/README_en.md

 ### Mouse operations

-Some functions can also be operated with the mouse.
+Some functions can be operated with mouse.

 | Operation | Function |
 | --- | --- |